hrachtandilyan/designpatterns/slides/README.md

 `Makefile` in the slides root directory shouldn't be directly used.
 It is a generic makefile, and is soft linked into all specific pattern folders.

+`ArmenianSlides.sty` tex styles file contains all common styling settings.
+It is also soft linked into all specific patterns folders and used by each one.

 ## Working with specific pattern slides